Welcome to MyPlan

 The majority of academic programs distribute sample plans to students.
 Enabling advisers to provide sample plans in a systematic and consistent way will make it easier for students to access and use this valuable information, and to apply templates to their plan.
 Additionally, individual plans are critical to graduate students, who often work from highly individualized plans that are developed by their faculty advisers.

-Ability to Plan for Non-Course Activities (e.g. internships, study abroad, etc.)
+Ability to Plan for Non-Course Activities (e.g. internships, volunteer experience, etc.)

 Allows students to add non-course activities to their plan, which will encourage them to think about other experiential education opportunities and allow them to track and share this information with advisers.